About

 Support for Bad Lasagna Webcomic

-Here is a rundown on the software, tools, and resources I use to create webcomics.
+Here is a rundown on the software, tools, and resources I use to make a webcomic and to make art in general.

 Software:

-• Procreate‘s preinstalled brushes: Studio Pen, Dry Ink, and the Round Brush
+• Procreate‘s preinstalled brushes: Studio Pen, Technical Pen, Dry Ink, Soft Brush, Medium Hard Airbrush, and the Round Brush.

 • Krita Digital Painting Software to create the comic panel layouts, I export the files as a .jpeg or a .png, and then import them into Procreate.